-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s) and published for informational purposes only.
-We recommend that patients follow their doctor’s guidance in regard to vaccines and detoxification.
+Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
+We recommend that patients follow their doctor’s guidance in regard to vaccines.

 There are a lot of conflicting views online about vaccines generally, and especially about the COVID-19 vaccine, so we wanted to examine based on published medical research whether there is a need for a detoxification (detox) from the vaccine, given that this is something patients are often curious about.

 In this article we’ll review the mechanism of action of vaccines, explain when medically-assisted detoxes are necessary, and explain whether there's research suggesting that patients should detox from vaccines.

 The body is constantly undergoing natural detoxification processes, but occasionally there are rare environmental conditions which may cause someone to require medically-assisted detoxification.

 The liver and kidneys, along with the lungs, work to detoxify the blood and maintain optimal health.
 The liver changes the chemical nature of most toxins, rendering them harmless, while the kidneys filter toxins out of the blood into urine.

 Certain toxins, like heavy metals, bioaccumulate in the body and can overwhelm natural detoxification systems.
 A patient that was working in an industrial facility for decades and was exposed to significant amounts of mercury, for example, could get sick from mercury poisoning if the amount in their bloodstream became too high for their organs to properly filter.

 In such a case, a detox may be recommended by a medical professional using chelation therapy, which is a risky medical treatment involving compounds that bind to heavy metals and allow patients to excrete them.